 Our Shenandoah Valley bed and breakfast offers a perfect base for just about everything.
 Spend your days relaxing at the Inn or exploring the mountains, valleys, surrounding towns and historic sites.
 You might want to take a picnic to Goshen Pass, a spectacular rocky gorge created by the Maury River.
 A long weekend will give you a good taste of our little piece of heaven.
 Plus, you’re always welcome to come back again and experience what you missed!

-Scenic Route 39 is 4 doors from the Inn
+Route 39 “Appalachian Waters Scenic Byway” is just 4 doors from the Hummingbird Inn.

 Follow Route 39 East through Goshen Pass for a beautiful drive, fishing, kayaking, swimming, picnics or hike Jump Rock, Jump Mountain Loop, Laurel Run.
 Drive onward to Rockbridge Baths to visit Jump Mountain Vineyard, Lexington Valley Vineyard, turn onto Route 252 to Brownsburg, an 18th century Village that provides an “excellent picture of a typical early valley village in a well preserved state” stop and see Brownsburg Museum.
-Before arriving Brownsburg, head east on 712/Decatur Rd one mile to Lavender Fields at Tantivy Farm, beautiful stunning views, a special place for Lavender lovers!
+Before arriving Brownsburg, head east on 712/Decatur Rd one mile to Lavender Fields at Tantivy Farm, beautiful stunning views, a special place for Lavender lovers, then find your way to visit wonderful Bels Bees, our local honey source in route to Brownsburg.
 Beyond Brownsburg take 606 toward Raphine and discover 1750 Wade’s Mill the oldest continuously operating commercial grist mill in the Shenandoah Valley, worth a tour or stop to photograph, and then just up the road is award winning Rockbridge Vineyard.
 Special Note: Route 39 East & West are “spectacular” motorcycle rides from the Inn.
 Route 39 East ends at Route 11 in Lexington where you can continue on Route 11 South to see Historic Natural Bridge, our county’s namesake.